Lo Celso completes loan switch to Real Betis

 In order to gain regular first-team football the 22-year-old has secured a temporary switch away from Paris, joining Quique Setien's side on a season-long loan.

-"I'm very happy to be at a club with such a great history," Lo Celso said.
+"I'm very happy to be at a club with such a great history," Lo Celso told Betis' official website.

 "One of the things that made me come was the club's project.
 Any player would get motivated by it."